ajagannathan/CS344_CUDA_Programs/README.md

 # CS344_CUDA_Programs

-This repository contains source code for the CUDA Projects from CS344 Intro to Parallel Programming on Udacity
+This repository contains source code for the CUDA accelerated Image Processing and sample CUDA Tutorials